 Cornelia Laemmli Orth is in her fourteenth season as Music Director of Symphony of the Mountains and in her fifth season as Music Director of the Cayuga Chamber Orchestra in Ithaca, NY.

-In addition to her Masterworks Series, she has developed new series of Summer Outdoor, Family, Young People, Pops, Patriotic and Cross-Over concerts.
-World renowned soloists are regular guests with Symphony of the Mountains.
-As an advocate for Contemporary Music, Cornelia brings a variety of new music to the region.
+In addition to Masterworks Series, she has developed new series of Summer Outdoor, Family, Young People, Pops, Patriotic and Cross-Over concerts, which led to Symphony of the Mountains being the first TN orchestra to travel abroad for a European tour with the Kruger Brothers.
+World renowned soloists are regular guests with both orchestras.
+As an advocate for contemporary music, Cornelia brings a variety of new music to the concert hall.

-Her concert lectures, involvement with area schools, colleges and universities, speeches for civic organizations, regular TV and radio appearances and collaborations with regional art organizations have made her a vital part of the community.
+Her concert lectures, involvement with area schools, colleges and universities, speeches for civic organizations, regular TV and radio appearances and collaborations with regional art organizations have made her a vital part of the communities.

 During the 2014-2015 Season, Cornelia had her debut as guest conductor with the Asheville Lyric Opera in Asheville, NC.

-Prior to her engagement with Symphony of the Mountains, Cornelia held the position of Music Director and Conductor of the Oak Ridge Symphony and Choir.
+Prior to her engagement with Symphony of the Mountains, Cornelia held the position of music director and conductor of the Oak Ridge Symphony and Choir.

 She served as Associate Conductor and later Principal Guest Conductor of the Knoxville Symphony from 2002-2008 and since then has had several appearances with this orchestra.

-In Europe, she was music director of the Operetta Theatre in Moeriken, Switzerland, Guest Assistant Conductor under Philippe Jordan at La Scala in Milano, Italy, worked with the Bohuslav Orchestra in the Czech Republic, and conducted many concerts with choirs and ad hoc orchestras with musicians from the Zurich Opera House and the Tonhalle Orchestra.
+In Europe, she was music director of the Operetta Theatre in Moeriken, Switzerland, guest assistant conductor under Philippe Jordan at La Scala in Milano, Italy, worked with the Bohuslav Orchestra in the Czech Republic, and conducted many concerts with choirs and ad hoc orchestras with musicians from the Zurich Opera House and the Tonhalle Orchestra.